bhushan9/SE17-group-O/README.md

 ##Solution2: Text-to-Speech News summarizer

-The second method was to provide an audio interface that could produce the news as media file.
-It is in development.
+The second method was to provide an audio interface that could produce the news as computer generated speech.
+We are currently using a Javascript library to acomplish this.

 ##Solution3: Twitter Bot